Protective index

-The protective index is a comparison of the amount of a therapeutic agent that causes the therapeutic effect to the amount that causes toxicity.
+The protective index (PI) is a comparison of the amount of a therapeutic agent that causes the therapeutic effect to the amount that causes toxicity.
 Quantitatively, it is the ratio given by the toxic dose divided by the therapeutic dose.
 A protective index is the toxic dose of a drug for 50% of the population (TD50) divided by the minimum effective dose for 50% of the population (ED50).
 A high protective index is preferable to a low one: this corresponds to a situation in which one would have to take a much higher dose of a drug to reach the toxic threshold than the dose taken to elicit the therapeutic effect.
 A drug should ordinarily only be administered if the protective index is greater than one, indicating that the benefit outweighs the risk.